What Do Compressed Deep Neural Networks Forget?: Results

-Compression thus appears to disproportionately impact data points which are already underrepresented or challenging.
-This suggest one role of additional capacity is to encode a useful representation for these low frequency attributes.
+PIEs heavily over-index relative to non-PIEs on certain properties, such as having an \textit{incorrect ground truth label}, involving a \textit{fine-grained classification task} or \textit{multiple objects}.
+This suggests that the task itself is often incorrectly specified.
+For example, while ImageNet is a single image classification tasks, $59 \%$ of ImageNet PIEs codified by humans were identified as multi-object images where multiple labels could be considered reasonable (vs. $39\%$ of non-PIEs).
 In ImageNet, the over-indexing of incorrectly labelled data and multi-object images in PIE also raises questions about whether the explosion of growth in number of weights in deep neural networks is solving a problem that is better addressed in the data cleaning pipeline.